hran-8/Jack-O-Lantern-Graphic/README.md

-# jack-o-lantern
+# HTML/CSS Jack-O-Lantern
-Created a HTML / CSS graphic for October.
+Created an October-themed HTML / CSS graphic for fun.

 # What I Learned
-How to use position relative and absolute, child element manipulation around parent element(the relative)
+- How to use position relative and absolute, child element manipulation around parent element (the relative)
+- How to use transformation properties
+- Using pseudo-elements and box shadows